gpufit/Gpufit/package/README.md

 Everything should run through and the tests should execute successfully.
 Also run the Gpufit_Cpufit_Performance_Comparison.

 - Configuration RelWithDebInfo is used for all builds!
-- With MSVC14 Win64 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE and the Gpufit_Cpufit_Performance_Comparison example
+- With MSVC14 Win64 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE, JAVA_PACKAGE, Gpufit_Cpufit_Performance_Comparison, Tests
-- With MSVC14 Win32 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE and the Gpufit_Cpufit_Performance_Comparison example
+- With MSVC14 Win32 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE, JAVA_PACKAGE, Gpufit_Cpufit_Performance_Comparison, Tests
-- SOURCE_BASE_PATH\docs\_build\latex\Gpufit.pdf will be created from Gpufit.tex at the same location
+- On one of them also build target DOCUMENTATION_PDFLATEX (SOURCE_BASE_PATH\docs\_build\latex\Gpufit.pdf will be created from Gpufit.tex at the same location)

 ## Run the examples for the Bindings